 Updated on June 3, 2019: Some babies sleep easily, eat easily and smile easily.
 And some babies just don’t.
 Sometimes it feels like getting your baby to sleep through the night without crying is more of an art than a science.

 Babies can often cry for long periods of time and for no obvious reason.
-That’s why it’s very important that you have a pediatrician who listens and it’s very helpful for you to keep a journal or use an app for a few days before you see your pediatrician.
+It’s very important to have a pediatrician who listens and for you to keep a journal or use an app for a few days before you see your pediatrician.
 Keep a record of what you eat (if you’re breastfeeding) and what times your baby eats, sleeps, goes to the bathroom and fusses.

 There are a lot of correctable issues that cause babies to be fussy.
 For your sanity and your baby’s comfort, you’ll want to rule them out before accepting that you "just have a finicky baby".
 Here are nine of the most common baby illnesses to rule out, as well.

 Here are six important questions to answer when your baby won't stop crying.